dylanboyling/dylan-boyling-req117214/README.md

 ## Setting up the Developer Environment

 ### Git
 Download the latest version of 64-bit Git for Windows [here](https://git-scm.com/downloads/win).
-Run the file once its downloaded and follow the recommended installation options.
+Run the file once it's downloaded and follow the recommended installation options.

 After installation, set your Git username and email using the following commands:

     git config --global user.name "YOUR_NAME"
     git config --global user.email "YOUR_EMAIL"

-Verify Git installed correctly by running:
+Verify Git is installed correctly by running:

     git --version

 ### Python
 Download Python 3.1.0 [here](https://www.python.org/downloads/).
-Run the file once its downloaded, check the box to add python to your PATH, and follow the recommended installation options.
+Run the file once it's downloaded, check the box to add python to your PATH, and follow the recommended installation options.

-Verify Python installed correctly by running:
+Verify Python is installed correctly by running:

     python --version

 ### VSCode
 Download the latest version of VSCode for your operating system [here](https://code.visualstudio.com/download).
-Run the file once its downloaded and follow the recommended installation options.
+Run the file once it's downloaded and follow the recommended installation options.

 After installation, open VSCode and press Ctrl+Shift+X to open the extensions tab and install the following extensions: